iLikeTea-junior/iLikeTea-junior/README.md

 - Right before christmas I uploaded my first youtube video on youtube.
 - I don't have a mother language.
 I speak English with friends, Spanish with Family, and Dutch because I live in the Netherlands.
 I also know Papiamento (iykyk)
 - I’m honest by default, but I try to wrap the truth nicely (if neccesary).
-- Don't let mt face scare you away.
+- Despite having a serious face.
 I am a talkitive- chill guy, at least that is what my friend told me.

 Hobbies:
 - Gaming